What are Bulimia, Anorexia, & Eating Disorders?

 - Secrecy surrounding eating

-Orthorexia is listed under the avoidant restrictive food intake disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which professionals use to diagnose people with eating disorders.6 People with this disorder have very restrictive eating habits.
+Orthorexia is an unhealthy obsession with eating healthy.
+People with this disorder have very restrictive eating habits.
 They may eat only raw food or foods that are “clean.”
 People with orthorexia may avoid eating entire groups of foods.
 They may avoid gluten or artificial purposes.

 So, you might be wondering “what is the difference between healthy eating and orthorexia?”
 Orthorexia goes well beyond healthy eating.
-People with orthorexia have an unhealthy obsession with food.
-They develop obsessive rituals about food and have no medical reason for intake restriction.
+People with orthorexia may develop obsessive rituals about food and have no medical reason for intake restriction.
 Orthorexia sufferers may develop significant anxiety if they cannot control what they eat.
 They will experience shame, panic or guilt if they do not follow their “diet.”
-Thoughts about food and eating often consume them and impact their daily functioning.7
+Thoughts about food and eating often consume them and impact their daily functioning.
+Orthorexia can lead to social isolation, depression, and malnutrition.

 - Severe anxiety over food choices and health concerns, such as diabetes, asthma or digestive issues